samrocketman/repository-secrets/README.md

 way to go about it is to use a session key for the synchronous encryption and then encrypt the session key using asynchronous encryption.

+Another drawback to consider, build artifacts will have the decrypted secrets.
+There's not much that can be done about that because at some point in the lifecycle of the code it needs to be decrypted to be used in production.
+This mainly discusses decrypting secrets as part of the build process.
+Therefore, it is also the intention that the repository may be public but the build artifacts are behind a secure gateway requiring some form of authorization.

 # A possible solution

 For encrypting strings using asynchronous encryption, I am selecting RSA public